Plant Height: 24 inches

 Flower Height: 32 inches

-Chicago Apache Daylily is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its relatively fine texture sets it apart from other garden plants with less refined foliage.
+Paul's Glory Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 - Mass Planting

 Planting & Growing

 Paul's Glory Hosta will grow to be about 24 inches tall at maturity extending to 32 inches tall with the flowers, with a spread of 3 feet.
 When grown in masses or used as a bedding plant, individual plants should be spaced approximately 30 inches apart.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.

 This plant does best in partial shade to shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This particular variety is an interspecific hybrid.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.